duyendinh2021/nestjs-clean-ddd-starter/src/common/README.md

   static validatePassword(password: string): void {
     if (password.length < 8) {
+      throw new BadRequestException(
-      throw new BadRequestException('Password must be at least 8 characters long');
+        'Password must be at least 8 characters long', );
     }
     if (!/(?=.*[a-z])/.test(password)) {
+      throw new BadRequestException(
-      throw new BadRequestException('Password must contain at least one lowercase letter');
+        'Password must contain at least one lowercase letter', );
     }
     if (!/(?=.*[A-Z])/.test(password)) {
+      throw new BadRequestException(
-      throw new BadRequestException('Password must contain at least one uppercase letter');
+        'Password must contain at least one uppercase letter', );
     }
     if (!/(?=.*\d)/.test(password)) {
+      throw new BadRequestException(
-      throw new BadRequestException('Password must contain at least one number');
+        'Password must contain at least one number', );
     }
   }
 }